bladder-ca/nhppp/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is a new version of the package.
+It adds vectorized functions and many numerical tests/checks.

-* Per feedback from CRAN (Uwe Ligges) I removed file LICENSE and `+ file` from the description.